-For each copy document received which does not match copies already in Bundledocs/eBrief Ready, load it initially to a new temporary section.
-If you are at the Statements of Case stage and the documents you are sent are key documents with unique reference numbers - e.g. R1, R2, R3 etc. - then set their Custom Text field (Bundledocs) or Exhibit field (eBrief Ready - you have to set up this field if not already defined) accordingly.
-If, on the other hand, you are at the general Disclosure of Documents stage you should instead set the Ref field for each document loaded to a capital letter identifying the party which disclosed it - e.g. if the document was sent to you by the Respondent enter R in Ref.
+For each copy document received which does not match copies already in Bundledocs/Litigation Ready, load it initially to a new temporary folder/section.
+If you are at the Statements of Case stage and you are sent, with the Statement of Case, key documents with unique exhibit marks - e.g. R1, R2, R3 etc. - then set their aliases accordingly (i.e. in the Custom Text field if you are using Bundledocs or in the Alias spreadsheet column if you are using Litigation Ready).
+If, on the other hand, you are at the general Disclosure of Documents stage and are just sent documents, perhaps accompanied by a list but not accompanied by any witness statement or statement of case, you should instead set the DParty field for each document loaded to a capital letter identifying the party which disclosed it - e.g. if the document was sent to you by the Respondent enter R in DParty.
+In some systems such as Bundledocs you would instead use set a tag such as #A or #R.

 Ideally the other side, when disclosing documents, will send them to you as computer files each one with a filename with a descriptive name and the date - e.g. Letter Smith to Jones 22 May 2020.pdf - in which case it should be easy to load.
 Or you may have been sent a large single PDF containing multiple documents each of which is bookmarked with a descriptive name and date so that you can easily extract the individual documents and load them.